Disease Guide ·Heartworm ·2026

 The Prevention Requirement

-Here's the catch: many insurers require proof of heartworm prevention to cover treatment.
-If your dog gets heartworm and you can't show consistent preventive use, your claim may be denied.
+Many insurers require proof of heartworm prevention to cover treatment.
+If your dog gets heartworm without documented preventive use, your claim may be denied.
 Some policies specifically exclude heartworm if prevention lapsed.
-Keep receipts for all preventive purchases.
+Keep all receipts.

 Red flag · Deductible